Plankton Identifier

 LEARNING

 This step generates a file (Learning file) containing needed information for automatic recognition.
-It corresponds to a representative sub sample of objects identified by an expert and used as reference in further analysis.
+It corresponds to a representative sub sample of objects (Learning set) identified by an expert and used as reference in further analysis.

 Select Folder Window

-Figure 3: Select Folder Window
+Figure 3: Select Learning Set Folder window

 Learning Window